Vollinger0/esm/data/readme_install.md

 ESM provides a special tool that ensures that scenario updates stay minimal to avoid players having to download files that didn't change.

 - download the scenario from the workshop, copy it to a separate folder on the server, e.g. `D:\Servers\Scenarios\ReforgedEden`
+- configure the scenario name in your dedicated.yaml or via EAH.
-- configure exactly that path in your custom config at `updates -> scenariosource`
+- configure path to the scenarios in your custom config at `updates -> scenariosource` (e.g. `D:\Servers\Scenarios`)

+- run `esm scenario-update --help` to see the tools options
-- run `esm scenario-update` - this will synchronize the scenario files into the game's scenario folder *with the same name*
+- then run the tool, this will validate the scenario files, then synchronize the scenario files into the game's scenario folder *with the same name*

-- configure the Scenario name in your dedicated.yaml or via EAH.
+The tool will validate the scenario by checking and parsing all the yaml files.
+If typos in yaml files make them unparseable, the game will still start but fail in creating the affected systems.
+This leads to all kind of problems, including failed warps, inconsistent playfield files and database entries, structures that disappear while warping and whatnot.
+Currently, there's no way to fix systems that break with this issue.
 The tool will update any file with changed **content** by comparing them via hashes, it will ignore other attributes or time attributes.
 All of these trigger the slow re-downloads for nothing, since the game is not overly smart in finding out what changed.